Diamonds in the Ruff

 Baby food, dehydrated or freeze-dried raw food, canned cheese, innards of any kind - liver, heart, gizzards, canned tripe, dried fish skins, fake crab, natural peanut butter (no xylitol!)
 Cat treats are great because they are small and smelly.
 Dehydrated liver.
 You can crush it into powder and sprinkle it on anything you want to make higher value.
 Peanut butter sandwich, rolled flat with a rolling pin and cut into tiny squares with a pizza cutter.
 Ask your dog what makes his tail wag!

-Vegan and can't handle cooking or handling meat?
+Vegan and not comfortable cooking or handling meat?
 Any meat substitute will probably be a reward choice you can both agree on.
 Of course, if your dog has a sensitivity to soy products, you may find that your carnivore will do better on the real thing.

 (c) Diamonds in the Ruff - All rights reserved